jacob-ai-bot/jacob/README.md

 - GitHub and Figma accounts
 - Node.js installed locally
+- Docker and Docker Compose installed locally

 ### Installation Steps for Self-Hosted Version

 1. **GitHub App Creation**

    - Visit [GitHub's New App page](https://github.com/settings/apps/new) to create a new GitHub app.
 Fill in the basic details, including the app name and description.
+   - Generate a Webhook Secret (run `openssl rand -base64 32` to generate a secret key)
+   - Generate a `GITHUB_PRIVATE_KEY` and save it.
+This will be used in your `.env` configuration.
    - Set the Callback URL to `http://localhost:5173/auth/github`.
    - Set the Webhook URL to your smee.io channel URL.
 Create a smee channel at [smee.io](https://smee.io) if you haven't already.
 This will proxy GitHub webhooks to your local development environment.
    - Set the repository permissions to `Read & Write` for the following: